aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 5. Execute: ```kubectl logs -f maskrcnn-launcher-xxxxx -n kubeflow``` to see live log of training from the launcher (change xxxxx to your specific pod name).

 9. Model checkpoints and logs will be placed on the ```shared_fs``` file-system  set in ```values.yaml```, i.e. ```efs``` or ```fsx```.

+## Install ksonnet
+**Deprecated.
+Ksonnet project is ending.
+Use Kubeflow MPIJob with Helm charts as described above.**

+We will use [Ksonnet](https://github.com/ksonnet/ksonnet) to manage the Kubernetes manifests needed for doing distributed training for [TensorPack Mask/Faster-RCNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN) example in Amazon EKS.
+To that end, we need to install Ksonnet client on the machine you just installed EKS kubectl in the previous section.

+To install Ksonnet, [download and install a pre-built ksonnet binary](https://github.com/ksonnet/ksonnet/releases) as an executable named ```ks``` under ```/usr/local/bin``` or some other directory in your PATH.
+If the pre-built binary option does not work for you, please see other [ksonnet install](https://github.com/ksonnet/ksonnet) options.

 ## Build Ksonnet Application for EKS Training
 **Deprecated.
 Ksonnet project is ending.
 Use Kubeflow MPIJob with Helm charts as described above.**